hermelaberhe/ShopSphere/README.md

 # 🏩 ShopSphere - E-Commerce API

 Welcome to **ShopSphere** – a simple and powerful backend system for an online store.
-This project was built using Java and a tool called Spring Boot, which helps organize and run the code smoothly.
+This project was built using Java and  Spring Boot, which helps organize and run the code smoothly.
 The backend connects to a MySQL database, which stores all the information about products, users, and shopping activity.

 ---